ImpressCMS/impresscms-module-impression/modules/impression/readme.md

+# Impression

+A simple module to create articles.

 ## Installation
 You can install the module Impression as any other ImpressCMS module.
 Upon installing the `uploads/impression` will be created automatically upon installation.